 One of the most popular models is the stripped-down Mi Band.
 The features are basic: fitness monitor, sleep monitor, and alarm.
 But for under $25, you can probably afford one even if your grocery list is based on what's on sale this week.

 Snag A Xiaomi Mi Band If: You want a no-frill fitness tracker at a bargain price

-You an amateur athlete that wants an affordable way to track your exercise — but you’re not interested in buying a high-end Garmin device in order to do it.
+You are an amateur athlete that wants an affordable way to track your exercise — but you’re not interested in buying a high-end Garmin device in order to do it.

-Then you should check out the colorful Misfit Flash, which only runs around $30.
+If that's the case, you should check out the colorful Misfit Flash, which only runs around $30.
 Offered in a variety of bright shades (though they also offer black and white if you want to play it low-key), this device is useful for anyone who wants to shed seconds off their 10K time, not dollars off their checking account.
 The included app allows you to track your progress, compete with friends, and set fitness and exercise goals.